The Story of Albert Wilson

 - Turner was sentenced to six months (instead of the 2–6 years minimum recommendations).
 He only served three of the six months with three-years of probation.

-- Turner was required to register as a sex offender and resides with his parents earning minimum wage.
+- Turner was required to register as a sex offender and currently resides with his parents earning minimum wage.

 In September 2016, Wilson (20 at the time) went out to a local bar Jayhawk Cafe also known as The Hawk.
 Although the bar requires all patrons to be 21 — it was known for having underaged students attend.
 Wilson was able to enter with a friend’s ID.
 He met Ruby (17 at the time) who would go on to later accuse him of sexual assault and rape in October 2019.
 She claims she was sexually assaulted in a dark room in the bar and was coerced into going back to his place and raped there.